Bulletin #2227, Maine Poultry Facts: Lighting For Small-Scale Flocks

 Roosts are usually not recommended for broiler birds or for roasters.
 Sitting on a perch can cause such a rapidly growing bird to develop a crooked keel (breast bone), which will detract from the appearance of the dressed bird.
 Leg injuries can also occur when these heavy birds jump down from roosts.
 All of this means that the quality of the litter is of prime importance.
 Birds resting for long periods of dark on caked, damp litter can develop breast blisters or skin burns that will be painful to them and result in unsightly carcasses when dressed.

 Most backyard producers in northern New England rear birds from May through August using only natural daylight.
-This ensures the minimum light period plus a long dark period.
-Generally, for a small flock grown during the late spring and summer months in a windowed house or on range, there is no need for artificial light—other than during the first three days.
+And many of these birds are grown on pasture after 3 to 4 weeks of brooding.
+This ensures the minimum light period naturally plus a long dark period.
+Generally, for a small flock grown during the late spring and summer months in a windowed house or on range, there is no need for artificial light — other than during the first three days.
 Growers finishing birds in late July and into August may want to consider morning or evening lights in order to increase feed consumption during warm weather.

 The role of light in reproduction

-The first important aspect of light is that it allows birds to be active and to find their food.
-But light has another very important effect in the pullet, or young female, in that it causes the production of follicle stimulating hormone (FSH), which is necessary for the growth of the ovarian follicles, and the eventual production of an ovum (yolk).
+The first important aspect of light is that it allows birds to be active and to find their food and water.
+But light has another very important effect in the pullet, or young female, in that it causes the production of follicle-stimulating hormone (FSH), which is necessary for the growth of the ovarian follicles, and the eventual production of an ovum (yolk).

 Estrogen secretions from the developing follicles are responsible for the development and enlargement of the oviduct to allow for the passage of the yolk and the eventual formation of the egg.
-Estrogens also cause the spread of the pubic bones and enlargement of the vent necessary for oviposition, or expulsion (laying), of the egg.
+Estrogens also cause the spread of the pubic bones (through which the egg passes when laid) and enlargement of the vent necessary for oviposition, or expulsion (laying), of the egg.

-Pullets hatched from August through March will be maturing when the day length is increasing.
-These pullets should be put on a declining light schedule or a constant short-day schedule to control their date of first egg.
+Pullets hatched from August through March in Maine will be maturing when the day length is increasing.
+These pullets should be put on a declining light schedule or a constant short-day schedule to control their date of the first egg.

 There is an advantage to growing pullets during what some might think of as off-season.
 Birds that have laid through the winter months have passed their peak in production.
 Peak production generally occurs after about two months in lay, after which egg numbers move slowly downward.
 A new batch of birds coming into lay during late winter and early spring will help offset the downward trend occurring in the older flock.
 For the backyard keeper with up to a dozen females, growing a winter flock is probably not practical.
 But for someone depending on retail sales, this system may help provide a constant egg supply.